 - Genetics.
 Genetics is a topic that many students are introduced to at an early age.
 You may have heard about DNA or even RNA as early as elementary or middle school.
 As you continued onto high school and then college, you delved deeper into the material, learning more advanced genetics concepts.
 The good news is that you do not need to know genetics to the same depth as a college genetics class.
 However, there is still quite a number of genetics concepts on the MCAT, which is why we’ve written a whole entire post on what you need to know about genetics for the MCAT.

 - Physiology.
 Human physiology is the study of the organ systems within the body and is more relevant to medicine than any other topic on the exam.
 It’s a lot of material but developing a good foundational concepts of the basics will help you in medical school.
-For the MCAT, you will need to know all the organ systems, including the nervous system, endocrine system, circulatory system, hematologic system, respiratory system, lymphatic system, immune system, renal system, gastrointestinal system, muscular system, skeletal system, integumentary system, and reproductive system.
+For the MCAT, you will need to know all the organ systems, including the nervous system (including the structure and function of the eye), endocrine system, circulatory system, hematologic system, respiratory system, lymphatic system, immune system, renal system, gastrointestinal system, muscular system, skeletal system, integumentary system, and reproductive system.

 - Hormones.
 From studying physiology, you will learn about the important role of hormones in regulating all the organ systems.
 It takes a lot of effort to memorize all of the hormones but you will have to do it for the MCAT.
 As another major topic on the MCAT, we also have a dedicated post on what to know for MCAT hormones.